 Auto chroma key is an automatic adjustment function which allows you to specify a part of the foreground video (for example, the blue background color) and use it as a reference for creating the chroma key image.
-Use the following procedure.

-- In the M/E-1 > Key1 menu, select HF1 'Type,' then select [Chroma] in the < Key Type> group. - 2 Select [Chroma Adjust].
+- In the M/E-1 > Key1 menu, select HF1 'Type,' then select [Chroma] in the <Key Type> group. - 2 Select [Chroma Adjust].